 To protect the Region 2 terrestrial services from the Regions 1 & 3 broadcasting-satellite service, a hard pfd limits regime in Article 21, Section V could be implemented.
 As many terrestrial systems were deployed before WRC-07, CEPT proposes to preliminary consider as pfd limits, the pfd mask proposed in Resolution 525 (Rev. WRC-03).
 Final pfd mask should not create undue constraints to any BSS networks even in the worst case configuration (i.e. protection of Greenland terrestrial services from a BSS network over Iceland).

-To protect the Regions 1 & 3 broadcasting-satellite service from the Region 2 terrestrial services, CEPT is of the view that such protection should be ensure under RR 9.19.
-Further studies are required to develop a pfd mask to ensure the adequate protection of earth stations included in the service area of a space station in the BSS with the same mechanism and principles as contained in Annex 3 of RR Appendix 30.
+To protect the Regions 1 & 3 broadcasting-satellite service from the Region 2 terrestrial services, CEPT is of the view that such protection should be ensure through a pfd limit of – 120.4 dBW/(m².MHz) to be met at the border of Regions 1 and 3 countries (this value is based on the new Recommendation ITU-R BO.[PFD_TERRESTRIAL] agreed to be sent to administration for adoption and approval by the last Study Group 4 (29-30 September 2011)).

 List of relevant documents